 - Artificial coloring, artificial flavoring.

-- Get your carbohydrates primarily from vegetables with smaller quantities of fruits.
+- Get your carbohydrates primarily from vegetables.

 - Know the grams of carbohydrates in everything you eat and make smart choices.

 I recommend drinking only fresh, raw milk, from organically managed cow or goat.

 Any raw dairy products are superior to the pasteurized, hormone-laced ones you can get at the grocery store.
 Drinking up to a quart of raw milk daily will supply a superior form of raw protein, many good fats, and many nutrients and enzymes that are often destroyed in the heating process.
 Otherwise, avoid milk products.

 I also recommend soft-cooked eggs.
 Eggs are superior proteins, packed with nutrients.